Strike Group Limited Partnership

 Strike requires honest, accurate and timely recording and reporting of information in order to make responsible business decisions.

 All business expenses must be documented (purpose, names of applicable individuals and the company being represented) and recorded accurately and in a timely manner.
 If you are not sure whether a certain expense is legitimate, ask the Vice President of Finance or the Corporate Controller.
-Policy guidelines are available from Human Resources.
+Policy guidelines are available from Human Resources and in the Procedure Manual posted on Strike Central.

 All of the Strike's books, records, accounts and financial statements must be maintained in reasonable detail; must appropriately reflect Strike's transactions; must be promptly disclosed in accordance with any applicable laws or regulations; and must conform both to applicable legal requirements and to Strike's system of internal controls.